theserverlessway/awsinfo/scripts/commands/logs/index.md

-# `awslogs logs LOGGROUP`
+# `awslogs logs [substrings]+`

-Print log statements from the specified log group.
-It will use `filter-log-events` from the `awscli` to regularly get new log events and print any events that are haven't been seen before.

-This command is heavily inspired (or basically copied) by the great [awslogs](https://github.com/jorgebastida/awslogs) tool by [jorgebastida](https://github.com/jorgebastida).
-The main difference compared to awslogs (apart from being written in bash and not python) is that it supports new log-streams coming in while logs are being watched.

-The Log-Group doesn't have to be an exact match.
-It will list all available log-groups and select one that contains the LogGroup parameter given.
+Print log statements from a log group.
+It will take all arguments and look for a log group containing all of them so you don't have to enter the exact group name, but can just put in a few fragements that uniquely identify a log group.
+E.g. Instead of having to write `/aws/codebuild/msearch-indexer-bulk-build` as the full log group name you can use `codebuild index bulk` to uniquely identify the group.
 If multiple log groups match it will fail and print the names of the matching groups.

+It will use `filter-log-events` from the `awscli` to regularly get new log events and print any events that haven't been seen before.

+This command is heavily inspired by the great [awslogs](https://github.com/jorgebastida/awslogs) tool by [jorgebastida](https://github.com/jorgebastida).
+The main difference compared to awslogs (apart from being written in bash and not python) is that it supports new log-streams coming in while logs are being watched and some UX improvements like matching log-groups with substrings.

 ## Options: